conan-io/docs/reference/commands/install.rst

     Install the requirements specified in a recipe (conanfile.py or conanfile.txt).

-    It can also be used to install a concrete package specifying a reference.
-If any requirement is not found in the local cache, it will retrieve the recipe from a remote, looking for it sequentially in the configured remotes.
-When the recipes have been downloaded it will try to download a binary package matching the specified settings, only from the remote from which the recipe was retrieved.
-If no binary package is found, it can be built from sources using the '--build' option.
-When the package is installed, Conan will write the files for the specified generators.
+    It can also be used to install packages without a conanfile, using the --requires and --tool-requires arguments.

+    If any requirement is not found in the local cache, it will iterate the remotes looking for it.
+When the full dependency graph is computed, and all dependencies recipes have been found, it will look for binary packages matching the current settings.
+    If no binary package is found for some or several dependencies, it will error, unless the '--build' argument is used to build it from source.

+    After installation of packages, the generators and deployers will be called.

     positional arguments:
       path                  Path to a folder containing a recipe (conanfile.py or